ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/release/index.rst

 the maintenance efforts.

-This way, as long as we set ``ferrocene/ci/channel`` to "rolling" on the main branch, we don't need make any change ourselves to promote a branch from "nightly" to "pre-rolling" to "rolling", as upstream does that for us when they change ``src/ci/channel``.
+This way, as long as we set ``ferrocene/ci/channel`` to "rolling" on the main branch, we don't need to make any change ourselves to promote a branch from "nightly" to "pre-rolling" to "rolling", as upstream does that for us when they change ``src/ci/channel``.